 Sam has a brother named Charles.
 Charles is a basketball player.
 He plays in the point guard position.
-With all the movements he has to make, it puts a lot of strain on his legs, especially on his ankles.
-Therefore, often he uses ankle brace to protect his ankle from sprain.
+All the movements he has to make, put a lot of strain on his legs, especially on his ankles.
+Therefore, often he uses an ankle brace to protect his ankle from a sprain.
 So, Sam went to his brother Charles for some tips so that he can determine which ankle brace to buy.

 Are you facing similar predicaments to Sam?
 Do you also wish to find an ankle brace that is the most suitable one for you but don’t know how to?

 This article is here just for that.
-We will provide you with step by step guidance and suggestions to help you make the most efficient choice to buy the best ankle brace for sprain.
+We will provide you with step-by-step guidance and suggestions to help you make the most efficient choice to buy the best ankle brace for a sprain.